HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 • Postcode spacing: “SW1A 1AA” versus “SW1A1AA”

-Here’s where it gets really interesting.
-Recent studies on local SEO show that address inconsistencies have a particularly strong negative impact on “near me” searches.
-When Google can’t confidently determine your exact location due to address variations, you’re essentially invisible to nearby searchers.
+Recent studies on local SEO show that address inconsistencies have a particularly strong negative effect on “near me” searches.
+When Google can’t confidently determine your exact location because of address variations, you’re essentially invisible to nearby searchers.

 I once worked with a restaurant that had 17 different address variations across various platforms.
 Seventeen!
 Some included their shopping centre name, others didn’t.
 Some mentioned the car park entrance, others the main entrance.
 The result?
 They weren’t showing up for “restaurants near me” searches from people literally standing outside their door.